National Assembly (Slovenia): Shortened legislative procedure

 During shortened legislative procedure there is no first reading and the second and third readings are held at the same session.

 It can be applied for a bills that regulate minor matters, another law is abolished with the bill, if national laws have to be harmonised with Acquis communautaire or when bill regulates procedures before the Constitutional Court or Constitutional Court order changes of the laws.

 Urgent legislative procedure

 Bill can be passed under urgent procedure if it is important for the security or defence of the country, if it is addressing the consequences of natural disasters or it is proposed to prevent irreversible consequences for the country.

 There is no first reading, the second and third readings are held at the same session, amendments to the bill can be given orally and timeline of the procedure is shorter.

-Demand for new vote on the law
+Suspensive veto

-When the bill is passed, the National Council can demand that National Assembly vote again on the bill.
-A greater majority is needed to pass the bill in the new vote.
+Upon passage of a bill, the National Council can (within two weeks) veto it.
+An absolute majority of the National Assembly is required to override the veto.